tarushii-g/tarushii-g.github.io/_posts/2025-11-29-lora-training.md

 ## The Blogpost

-The bloppost attempts to derive a relationship between the FullFT and LoRA learning rates.
+The blogpost attempts to derive a relationship between the FullFT and LoRA learning rates.
 They start with the assumption that full-rank LoRA is directly comparable to FullFT.
 To be honest, I didn't fully understand their derivation, but this is my best approximation of it:

 They assume that full finetuning can be approximated as $W=W_0+BA$ with $B\in\mathbb{R}^{d\times (d/2)}$, $A\in\mathbb{R}^{(d/2)\times d}$, using learning rate $\mathrm{LR}_{\mathrm{FullFT}}$.
 This choice of dimensions is to match the number of parameters between FullFT and a hypothetical full-rank LoRA.